zorn/mikezornek.com/content/posts/2023/3/potential-gig-questions/index.md

 ---
 title: "Potential Consulting Client Questions"
 date: 2023-03-03T10:18:42-05:00
-description: A series of questions I ask prospective consulting clients and why I'm asking them.
+description: A series of questions I ask prospective consulting clients (most looking for help with Elixir programming projects) and why I'm asking them.
 ---

 There is a process that kicks off after I hear that a company is looking for help with their Elixir project.
 This process usually involves a series of emails and calls.
 During this process, the prospective client will have many questions for me.
 Some of these questions will be straightforward logistics: availability, costs, verification of technical skills, etc. Hopefully, they will also ask a bunch of questions to understand if and how I might be a good fit for the company's values, culture, and needs -- ideally filling a gap they have identified outside just of an additional set of Elixir hands.